 Note that if you haven't already verified your address via a Personal Identification Number (PIN), then you'll need to do this before you can apply to show ads on your own site.
 Learn more about PIN verification.

-With the PIN being a requirement, you'll need to have earned at least $10 (or non USA equivalent) from the ads already - which you'll only get with a properly qualified Blogger Hosted account.
+With the PIN being a requirement, you'll need to have earned at least $10 USD (or non USD equivalent) from the ads already - which you'll only get with a properly qualified Blogger Hosted account.

 Getting AdSense working, on a custom domain published blog, requires AdSense For Content - and AdSense For Content is more selective, when approving blogs to host ads.